Welcome to

 Mission statement:

-Simply stated, my goal is put an end to sub-standard or unaffordable audio in the local Albuquerque music scene.
-It drives me nuts when see a talented musician's performance hampered by a sub-standard sound system or engineer because all they can afford is to put a couple speakers up on stands and try to mix from the stage (which is nearly impossible to do).
-Or they can't afford a real sound engineer so they let their mom or dad or local D.J. "guess" at how to mix a live band.
+It drives me nuts when I see a talented musician's performance hampered by a sub-standard sound system or engineer because all they can afford is to put a couple speakers up on stands and try to mix from the stage (which is nearly impossible to do).
+Or they can't afford a real sound engineer so they let their mom or dad or local D.J. ruin their sound (I've heard this many times before).
 Fed up with this, I started my sound company.
-My goal is to make good audio production available to local musicians at a price they can afford.
-The only way to achieve this goal is to keep my costs down so I can integrate value into my audio packages.
-I found that one of the best ways to keep costs down is to keep everything "in house."
-My sound company doesn't contract anyone for anything.
+My goal is to make good audio production available to local musicians and venue managers/owners at a price they can afford.
+I make much effort to keep my costs down so I can integrate value into my audio packages.
+I keep everything "in house."
+I hire web-developers and electricians.
 I build my own racks, cables, power distribution, web sites, etc. I own my own equipment.
 I'm a one-man show; "One man, one truck."
 Though I have recently expanded by partnering up with a local Lighting Designer, I still make sure "value" is integrated into my production packages.

 Index...